Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Face match

-Here is where the AI rubber meets the road: to figure out whether the person taking the selfie is the same person in the ID, photo images are turned into geometric masks based on facial features, such as the eyes, nose, and mouth.
-Then, they’re compared to other faces using mathematical distance-based algorithms.
+Here is where the AI rubber meets the road: To figure out whether the person taking the selfie is the same person in the ID, faces from the submitted ID and selfie are compared based on a model that has been trained specifically for face matching.

 The problem: while AI is responsible for the results, the output is only as good as the training data, which is subject to the same image quality issues discussed above.
 Plus, it still needs to be annotated by a human, who can introduce bias.

 Data used to create AI algorithms should represent “what should be,” rather than “what is.”
-In other words, instead of using randomly sampled data of current situations, we need to proactively ensure that the data represents everyone equally and in a way that doesn’t cause discrimination against a certain group of people — e.g., individuals with darker skin complexions.
-Unfortunately, we live in a biased world, so we need to make a proactive effort to train AI algorithms with data that represents the optimal outcome.
-Otherwise, historical data prolongs the bias.
+In other words, instead of using randomly sampled data, we need to proactively ensure that the data represents everyone equally and in a way that doesn’t cause discrimination against a certain group of people — e.g., individuals with darker skin complexions.

 How we’re reducing AI bias at Persona

-At Persona, our mission is to humanize online identity and make the internet more human and empathetic.
+At Persona, our mission is to humanize online identity and make the internet more human.
 We know we can’t fully accomplish this mission if the AI tools we use are biased and aren’t able to treat each human the same, which can result in discrimination and other social consequences.

-Mitigating and addressing bias that prevents us from realizing our vision of being equitable and inclusive is important to us for a couple of reasons:
+Mitigating and addressing bias is important to us for a couple of reasons:

 • We want businesses who use us to know they have a partner who’s committed to ensuring that their products also promote equity and fairness.